Start Printed Page 17767

 Proposed issuance of a general statement of policy or guidance.

-The Federal Labor Relations Authority (Authority) solicits written comments on a request from the U.S. Department of Agriculture (USDA) for a general statement of policy or guidance (general statement) concerning expiring collective-bargaining agreements that state that they will remain in force until the parties reach new agreements.
-USDA asks for a general statement holding that, if an expiring agreement continues in force during renegotiations, then an agency head may review the legality of the expiring agreement as early as the agency head could review an expiring agreement that was renewed automatically for a fixed term.
+The Federal Labor Relations Authority (Authority) solicits written comments on a request from the U.S. Office of Personnel Management (OPM) for a general statement of policy or guidance (general statement) holding that “zipper clauses”—which are provisions that would foreclose or limit mid-term bargaining during the term of a collective-bargaining agreement (CBA)—are a mandatory subject of bargaining.
 Comments are solicited on whether the Authority should issue a general statement, and, if so, what the Authority's policy or guidance should be.

-You may send comments, which must include the caption “USDA (Petitioner), Case No. 0-PS-46,” by one of the following methods:
+You may send comments, which must include the caption “OPM (Petitioner), Case No. 0-PS-38,” by one of the following methods:

 Email: FedRegComments@flra.gov.
-Include “USDA (Petitioner), Case No. 0-PS-46” in the subject line of the message.
+Include “OPM (Petitioner), Case No. 0-PS-38” in the subject line of the message.

-Instructions: Do not mail or hand deliver written comments if they have been submitted via email.
-Interested persons who mail or hand deliver written comments must submit an original and 4 copies of each written comment, with any enclosures, on 81/2 x 11 inch paper.
+Instructions: Do not mail or express mail written comments if they have been submitted via email.
+Interested persons who mail or express mail written comments must submit an original and 4 copies of each written comment, with any enclosures, on 81/2 x 11 inch paper.
+Do not deliver your comments by hand, Federal Express, or courier.

 Start Further Info